 In January 2017, the FASB issued ASU 2017-04, Intangibles - Goodwill and Other (Topic 350): Simplifying the Test for Goodwill Impairment, which simplifies the subsequent measurement of goodwill by eliminating the hypothetical purchase price allocation and instead using the difference between the carrying amount and the fair value of the reporting unit.
 We adopted ASU 2017-04 beginning January 1, 2020, using a prospective approach.
-There was no impact on our financial statements for the six months ended June 30, 2020 resulting from the adoption of this ASU.
+There was no impact on our financial statements for the nine months ended September 30, 2020 resulting from the adoption of this ASU.

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement, which removes, modifies, and adds certain disclosure requirements in ASC 820, to improve the effectiveness of the fair value measurement disclosures.
 We adopted ASU 2018-13 beginning January 1, 2020, using a prospective approach.
-There was no impact on our financial statements for the six months ended June 30, 2020 resulting from the adoption of this ASU.
+There was no impact on our financial statements for the nine months ended September 30, 2020 resulting from the adoption of this ASU.

 In August 2018, the FASB issued ASU 2018-15, Intangibles - Goodwill and Other - Internal-Use Software (Subtopic 350-40); Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement, which requires implementation costs incurred by customers in cloud computing arrangements to be deferred and recognized over the term of the arrangement, if those costs would be capitalized by the customer in a software licensing agreement under the internal-use software guidance in ASC 350-40.
 We adopted ASU 2018-15 beginning January 1, 2020, using a prospective approach.
-Impacts to our financial statements resulting from the adoption of this ASU were immaterial to our financial statements for the six months ended June 30, 2020.
+Following our adoption of this ASU, deferred implementation costs related to cloud computing arrangements are recorded to prepaid expenses and other assets in our condensed consolidated balance sheet and subsequently amortized to other store expenses in our condensed consolidated statement of operations.
+Impacts to our financial statements resulting from the adoption of this ASU were immaterial to our financial statements for the nine months ended September 30, 2020.

-Note 2 - Acquisitions
+Note 2 - Acquisitions and Store Sales